 “Get here as quick as you can,” he said.

 So many things I remember precisely about that morning but the three that was the worst was when the airvac was waved off leaving us with no hope, the nurse coming to get my children so they could say their goodbyes, and watching my children walk away from that ER empty-handed.
 I think those things have haunted me the worst from that day.

 I do remember being so very calm at the hospital and I know that only God could have provided that for me.
 When my world fell apart that day, I know that my Father was holding me firmly in his arms, giving me the strength I needed to get my children through.

-As the request from Hope came in, to share about losing our Addison Grace to SIDS, I couldn’t help but think that the timing was perfect.
-She will be gone 2 years on the 25th of March, and it would give me time to sit and reflect, honor, and share her with others.
 Maybe even help someone in the process of trying to heal a little more myself.
-I really can’t even put my head around the time and how it’s gone amazingly fast yet feels like it’s stood still.
+I really can’t put my head around the time and how it’s gone amazingly fast yet feels like it’s stood still.
 My heart still breaks at even the thought that she’s gone.
-Yet at the same time I see so many blessings that have come into my life since she left.
+At the same time, I see so many blessings that have come into my life since she left.

 But the blessings are there right along with the sorrow.

-For the first time in many years he was actually telling me he loved me, hugging me when he seen me.
-I saw Addison as that pivotal little person who had shown her Daddy how much love he really had inside to give.
+For the first time in many years, he was telling me he loved me, hugging me when he saw me.
+I saw Addison as that pivotal little person who had shown her Daddy how much love he had inside to give.

 Why would God do such a thing?